• Skip to primary navigation

 • This vegan enchilada casserole stays fresh in the refrigerator for up to 5 days.

-• To freeze, cut into individual pieces, and freeze for up to 3 months.
-When reheating, allow the enchilada casserole o thaw completely before reheating in the oven.
+• To freeze, cut into individual pieces and freeze for up to 3 months.
+Allow the enchilada casserole to thaw completely before reheating in the oven.

 Nutrition